questoph/lifehacks/write-textbundle/instructions.md

 python write_Deckset_textbundle.py input_file asset_folder output_file
 ```

-It takes three parameters:
+It takes up to three arguments:

-- the name of the input file (can be `.txt` or `.md`)
+- the name of the input file (can be `.txt` or `.md`); this argument is required
-- the name of the assets folder (e.g., 'imgs')
+- the name of the assets folder (e.g., 'imgs'); defaults to 'imgs' if not provided
-- the name of the output file including the `.textbundle` suffix (e.g., 'presentation.textbundle').
+- the name of the output file including the `.textbundle` suffix (e.g., 'presentation.textbundle'); defaults to the name of the input_file if not provided.